24io/opencampus-ai-project/README.md

 problems than would be feasible with dense matrix representations [^1].

-Due to the multiple variables associated with each grid cell, \(A\) often exhibits a block-diagonal structure which can be represented as:
+Due to the multiple variables associated with each grid cell, $A$ often exhibits a block-diagonal structure which can be represented as:

 $$
 A =